European startups applaud Commission plan to rethink stock options – TechCrunch

 “Unlike SMEs, startups can only succeed at scale,” he added.
 “They are global from day one and aim to grow big and fast.
 Specific measures that work for SMES, for instance a regulatory exemption, might not work for startups.
 On the contrary, it could incentivise a startup to stay small.
 To account for these differences, the European Commission should consider a startup strategy that focuses on scalability, complementing the SME strategy.”

-Allied for Startups also welcomed the Commission’s general goal of reducing the administrative and regulatory burden for startups within the Single Market — saying the consideration of regulatory sandboxes as part of the support toolkit is “potentially valuable for startups, who build innovative products and services”.
+Allied for Startups also welcomed the Commission’s general goal of reducing the administrative and regulatory burden for startups within the Single Market — saying the consideration of regulatory sandboxes as part of the support toolkit is “potentially valuable for startups, who build innovative products and services.”

-The Commission is also looking to support SMEs to go public in Europe — announcing an SME Initial Public Offerings (IPOs) Fund under the InvestEU SME window which will aim to make IPOs more accessible to local small businesses.
+The Commission is also looking to support SMEs to go public in Europe — announcing an SME Initial Public Offerings (IPOs) Fund under the InvestEU SME window, which will aim to make IPOs more accessible to local small businesses.

 Another push aims to reduce late payments for SMEs, with the Commission noting today that one in four regional small businesses go bankrupt as a result of not being paid on time.

-It also said it wants to stimulate investment in women-led companies and funds to “empower female entrepreneurship”.
+It also said it wants to stimulate investment in women-led companies and funds to “empower female entrepreneurship.”
 (Notably all the signatories on the aforementioned letter are male.)

 Industrial to digital transformation